eubbc-digital/bridgeserver/README.md

 ### Students reservation of a time slot.
 - The students can book a time slot for the Remote Lab registered by the instructor, depending on the available time slots.
-- The reservation will generate a URL and a QR code, containing the URL of the bridge server, which will include an `access_key` (and a `pwd` parameter if the session is public).
+- The reservation will generate a URL and a QR code, containing the URL of the bridge server, which will include an `access_key` and a `pwd` parameters (only `access_key` if the session is public).
-- The generated URL (e.g. `http://name_of_server?access_key=xxxxxxxxxx`, where `xxxxxxxxxx` is the key to validate the reservation.
+- The generated URL (e.g. `http://name_of_server?access_key=xxxxxxxxxx&pwd=yyyyy`, where
+`xxxxxxxxxx` is the key to validate the reservation and `yyyyy` is the key to validate a private reservation.

 ## Authors